 While getting a tan while reading and relaxing at the beach is nice, there is nothing like riding a wave!
 While not all of us can ride a full size surf board, almost anyone can pick up a bodyboard (aka boogie board) and be riding a wave like a pro in no time.

 To help you make the best of your time at the beach we put together a guide on the best bodyboards that are worth your consideration.

 Spending a little extra will make a big difference in the quality of the bodyboard.
-If your going to the beach, why not get a snorkel mask to enjoy the fish?
-Check out my mask reviews here.

 First lets take a look at the bodyboards, then we’ll talk about how to choose the right board for you.

 - Own the Wave – Beach Attack Wave Weapon

 - California Board Company Bodyboard